topoteretes/cognee/README.md

 To address this issue, [dlthub](https://dlthub.com/) and [prometh.ai](http://prometh.ai/) will collaborate on a productionizing a common use-case, progressing step by step.
 We will utilize the LLMs, frameworks, and services, refining the code until we attain a clearer understanding of what a modern LLM architecture stack might entail.

-## Find more about the problem at [prometh.ai](http://prometh.ai/promethai-memory-blog-post-on)
+## Read more on our blog post [prometh.ai](http://prometh.ai/promethai-memory-blog-post-on)

 # PromethAI-Memory Repo Structure

-The repository is organised in such a way as to showcase
+The repository contains a set of folders that represent the steps in the evolution of the modern data stack from POC towards production
+Level 1 - CMD script to process PDFs